A New Copy of the Covenant

 “Listen, I am making a covenant with you in

-the presence of all your people
+the presence of all your people.
+I will perform

 miracles that have never been performed anywhere in